-- the advanced analysis class reviews knowledge covered in the theory and history sequences; - the senior recital demonstrates proficiency in performance; and - the senior comprehensive examination tests students' knowledge in music theory, music history, general music, orchestration, music education and choral techniques.
+- the senior recital demonstrates proficiency in performance; and - the senior comprehensive examination tests students' knowledge in music theory, music history, general music, orchestration, music education and choral techniques.

 Students must pass all three in order to graduate.

 The music department has prepared two different senior comprehensive examinations.
 The senior comprehensive exam covers basic musical knowledge, material from the core required courses.
 Students are expected to retain this information after the final examination each semester because it represents basic musical knowledge.